maniospas/fairbench-tiny/README.md

 - --members &lt;min_count> Minimum number of samples required for a group to be included in the report.
 Groups with fewer members are ignored.

 You can also pass as argument a configuration *.fb* file like the ones in the examples.
-This can contain line comments starting with `#` after setting the dataset file in the first line.
+This can have all other command line arguments, or contain line comments starting with `#`.
-Run those files like so (you can still provide arguments externally, but these are overwritten by file-specific options):
+Run those files like below (you can still provide arguments externally, but these are overwritten by file-specific options):

 ```bash